 After you collect this information and seek medical treatment for any injuries you sustained, talk to an attorney about your case.
-It is important to discuss your claim with a Miami personal injury attorney rather than going straight to your insurance company with your claim.
+It is important to discuss your claim with a Miami personal injury attorney rather than going straight to your insurance company with your claim (in some cases, the at-fault driver may not want to go through insurance).
 A lawyer can help you understand what your case might be worth in court and get the case started by putting in requests for police reports and filing the case.

 Your case hinges on your ability to prove that the other driver was at fault.
 Your testimony about what happened leading up to the accident is important, but traffic cameras, dash cams, and nearby security cameras provide even better evidence of how the crash occurred, if they are available.

 In court, your attorney will work to prove that the at-fault driver violated traffic rules or otherwise drove unsafely, which lead to the accident.
 The defense might try to reverse the accusations and blame you for the crash.
 Even if you were partly to blame, you can still recover damages if the defendant is chiefly at fault for the crash.

 To win your case, you must also prove the damages you sustained.
 Keeping a good record of your medical expenses, lost wages, and any other expenses you paid for because of the crash can help you prove these damages in court.
 Additionally, you should keep a journal of your pain and recovery to help you prove pain and suffering damages at trial.